henghuang/chatrobot/README.md

 chatrobot
 =========

-This is a online chat robot,based on SimSimi Api. just for fun.
+This is an online chat robot,based on SimSimi Api. just for fun.